sunnysidedenver/swpc_27day/README.md

 This project is ongoing and the respository python notebook will be updated periodically with major milestones.

-Example 27 Day Forecast found in a PDF file
+*Example 27 Day Forecast found in a PDF file table*

 ![EXAMPLE 27 DAY FORECAST in PDF FORMAT](https://github.com/sunnysidedenver/swpc_27day/blob/main/Example%20Forecast.PNG)